SVEMnet: An R package for Self-Validated Elastic-Net Ensembles and Multi-Response Optimization in Small-Sample Mixture-Process Experiments: Example LNP Application

 The helper \lstinline|svem_wmt_multi()| runs the permutation test for each response under the shared deterministic expansion and mixture constraints, and returns approximate $p$-values and multipliers:

-The approximate whole-model $p$-values are summarized in Table~\ref{tab:wmt-pvals}: Size and Potency show strong global signal, whereas PDI does not (although lack of signal in this heuristic alone should not be used to conclude that there is no relationship between the study factors and PDI \citep{Karl2024_svem_test}).
+The approximate whole-model $p$-values under the default permutation budget were Size $p\approx 1.0\times 10^{-16}$, Potency $p\approx 4.1\times 10^{-9}$, and PDI $p\approx 0.77$.
+Thus Size and Potency show strong global signal, whereas PDI does not (although lack of signal in this heuristic alone should not be used to conclude that there is no relationship between the study factors and PDI \citep{Karl2024_svem_test}).
 Figure~\ref{fig:wmt_karl_style} shows the associated whole-model significance diagnostic, generated by \lstinline|svem_wmt_multi()| under the shared expansion and mixture constraints.
-Clear separation between the ``Original'' and permutation-based distance distributions indicates strong global factor signal, as in Figure~3 of \citet{Karl2024_svem_test}.
+Clear separation between the ``Original'' and permutation-based distance distributions indicates strong global factor signal, as in Figure~3 of \citet{Karl2024_svem_test}. \ref{app:supp_wmt} reports a simple stability check over random seeds and permutation budgets for this example.